How to Mix and Use Gluten Free FlourGluten Free

 - Xanthan gum – A better choice than guar gum.
 Most people tolerate quite well.
 Just be sure to find it organic or nonGMO as it is usually made from fermented corn sugar (where to find).

-Below are a few varieties of homemade gluten free flour that are slightly adjusted depending on the type of baked good.
+Below are several recipes for homemade gluten free flour that are slightly adjusted depending on the type of baked good.
+Let’s begin with a recipe for all purpose gluten free flour.

-If a given recipe calls for 1 cup of wheat flour, substitute with this all purpose gluten free flour mix maintaining roughly the same proportions if you need more flour:
+If a given recipe calls for 1 cup of wheat flour, substitute with this all purpose gluten free flour mix above maintaining roughly the same proportions if you need more flour.

 Please note that while this combination for whole grain bread flour contains some added starch, it is in the form of plantain flour (or tapioca starch if preferred), both of which are healthy forms of resistant starch for the gut.
 This recipe for gluten free banana bread is a good one to try with this blend.